Dane Murray: Playing style

 Standing at 1.93 meters, Murray is a left-sided centre-back known for his composure on the ball and tactical awareness.
 His height and physical presence make him a formidable opponent in aerial duels, while his ability to read the game contributes to effective defensive positioning.
+Though he has been known to score own goals on a number of occasions.